Print and digital cultures of the Americas. Media change past and present. Futures of higher education...

 Previously, she was a postdoctoral visiting scholar in Comparative Media Studies/Writing at MIT, and she received her Ph.D. in Comparative Literature from Brown University.
-Kelley has also worked as a reporter for several nonprofits dedicated to broadcast and digital media production and as the director of the Idea Lab at Root Cause, a nonprofit committed to researching and advancing social innovation.
+Kelley has also worked as a reporter for several nonprofits dedicated to broadcast and digital media production and as the Director of Knowledge at Root Cause, a nonprofit committed to researching and advancing social entrepreneurship.

 Contact